 It always seems like it will be a good idea and get crafty to make some cute ornaments for the tree, but then my son isn’t so into it like he thought he would be.
 So….. what do you do when you want to make ornaments for your Christmas tree but you don’t have any helpers?
 Introduce these cool Christmas science ornaments and STEM projects instead.
 Your kids will love to craft these ornaments with you.

 COOLEST CHRISTMAS SCIENCE ORNAMENTS

 THE KIDS WILL GO CRAZY TO TRY SOME OF THESE AWESOME STEM INSPIRED ORNAMENTS!

-From crystals to slime to LEGO to circuitry, these amazing Christmas science ornaments and STEM inspired ornaments are perfect for kids to make!
-These Christmas STEM activities are fun for families to try out together and provide an unique learning opportunity that you can share with your kids!
+From crystals to slime to LEGO to circuitry, these amazing Christmas science ornaments and STEM-inspired ornaments are perfect for kids to make!
+These Christmas STEM activities are fun for families to try out together and provide a unique learning opportunity that you can share with your kids!

 We also have an awesome set of FREE PRINTABLE CHRISTMAS STEM CHALLENGE CARDS COUNTDOWN to try out with the kiddos this year too.
 Spend your Christmas holiday engrossed in STEM!
 What is STEM?
 Why STEM is science, technology, engineering, and math all rolled into one.

 STEM challenges, projects, and activities provide amazing and valuable real-life lessons for kids from encouraging observational skills, problem-solving skills, and engineering skills to patience and perseverance